Utah Vehicle Bill of Sale

 Does a vehicle bill of sale need to be notarized in Utah?

-What information is required on a vehicle bill of sale in Utah?
+What happens if you sell a vehicle without a bill of sale in Utah?

 Is a bill of sale required to transfer a vehicle title in Utah?